 My latest project is a series of one- or two-hander mini-musicals, each one telling someone’s personal story.
 A receptionist’s first ever singing lesson; a blogger whose life-coaching has unexpected consequences; a hotel guest who’s checked in with no plans to check out again … every character has a tale to tell, and all those tales are linked, somehow, to the others.
 The first selfie introduces us to Melody Smart, who finds her encounter with a singing teacher unexpectedly traumatic.
 ‘Melody’ played to full houses at the Old Fire Station’s Crisis Café, the Jam Factory and the Jericho Tavern in Oxford, before hopping over to Ross-on-Wye’s Phoenix Theatre for another sell-out show, and rounding off our local tour with a performance at the unique Unicorn Theatre in Abingdon .
 Here’s some of the audience feedback from those shows:

-‘Brilliantly written and superbly executed’ ‘Moving, funny, fasincating, absorbing’ ‘Flawlessly performed’ ‘Poignant, funny, painful, uplifting and deeply human’ ‘Who butters digestives??’
+‘Brilliantly written and superbly executed’ ‘Moving, funny, fascinating, absorbing’ ‘Flawlessly performed’ ‘Poignant, funny, painful, uplifting and deeply human’ ‘Amazing story-telling’

 —and a review by arts writer Nicola Lisle on her blog Oxfordshire Classical Music.

 Next in line for the Selfies will be Lady M, a blogger whose vicarious ambitions get out of hand …

-A magic tree, a wicked stepmother, the prince who pretends to be a beggar, the drudge who turns into a princess … all the ingredients of a perfect fairytale are here.
-Add to those the Sergei Prokofiev’s uniquely sublime score and Christopher Wheeldon’s refreshing new plot and choreography, and you have a feast for all the senses.
-ENB’s exciting new production of Cinderella in the round at the Royal Albert Hall is the basis for our summer term of Dance for Parkinson’s workshops, which I co-lead in Oxford as an ENB Associate Artist.
-Plenty of food for imagination, dance and creativity from our wonderful participants, whose work on the DfP programme can be glimpsed along with our other hubs and the ENB’s company dancers in this short film.
+ENB’s electrifying production of Giselle as re-imagined by brilliant choreographer Akhram Khan is the basis for our winter term of Dance for Parkinson’s workshops, which I co-lead in Oxford as an ENB Associate Artist.
+Landlords versus workers, avenging spirits and macho rivalry are among the themes we’re exploring, and we’ve already played host to the cameras, being filmed for one of our funding partners, The Postcode Lottery.
+There’s plenty of food for imagination, dance and creativity from our wonderful participants, whose work on the DfP programme can be glimpsed along with our other hubs and the ENB’s company dancers in this short film.
+One of our regular participants, screenwriter Paul Mayhew-Archer, is currently developing a fictional film inspired by our classes—watch this space!